apache/flink/docs/dev/table/connect.zh.md

   'connector.document-type' = 'user',  -- required: Elasticsearch document type

-  'update-mode' = 'append',            -- optional: update mode when used as table sink,
+  'update-mode' = 'append',            -- optional: update mode when used as table sink.
-                                       -- only support append mode now.

   'connector.key-delimiter' = '$',     -- optional: delimiter for composite keys ("_" by default)
                                        -- e.g., "$" would result in IDs "KEY1$KEY2$KEY3"